Wedding Photographer Checklist

 I recommend this lens for anyone looking to capture the beauty of an engagement shoot.
 This lens holds a special place in many photographers’ hearts for its affordability and its incredible ability to capture beautiful photos.
 Affordable and beautiful are a match made in heaven!
 The 50mm is the perfect glass for handling tricky lighting situations and for catching the fleeting moments that last a lifetime during these benchmark events! -Keith Weiner

 Need to rent a bunch of lenses at once for an event?
-Check out BorrowLens’ new Wedding Essential packages for both Canon and Nikon and complete that wedding photography checklist!
+Check out BorrowLens’ new Wedding Essential packages for both Canon and Nikon and complete that wedding photographer checklist!
 They also have great packages designed specifically for photo booths, portrait photography, and more.

 Visit the BorrowLenses Blog for more great wedding photography gear and shooting tips!